 Why Is My Compressor Shutting Off?
 Temperature Sensors and Switches

-If your compressor trips on over temperature, it could be for any of the following reasons:
+If your compressor has shut down due to going over temperature, it could be for any of the following reasons:

 - Ambient temperature too high or not enough ventilation